top of page

 If after being around water your pet develops diarrhea, vomiting or abnormal behavior such as depression, seek veterinary care immediately.

-Call an Emergency Vet for Any Common Summer Pet Emergency
+Call a VEG 24-Hour Emergency Vet for Any Emergency or Urgent Care Needs

 Now that you’ve learned a little bit more about how to protect your pet during the summer, you should be prepared for plenty of fun in the sun with your furry friend!
 Just remember that, no matter what type of pet you have, you should always be prepared to go to the vet or the emergency vet if you notice signs of any concerning problems.